 The Audit Committee of the Company is currently comprised of eight members, being J.R.
 Bird, K. Brooks, D.G.
 Doyle, B.D.
 DuPont, L.J.
 Messier, R.D.
 Munkley, P.A Charette and A.C.
 Thorsteinson.
-Mr. Doyle is Chair of the Audit Committee.
+Ms. Brooks is Chair of the

+Audit Committee.
 All the members are independent and financially literate.
-The following profiles outline the relevant education and experience of each member relating to the Audit Committee (Also see brief profiles of each member in Section 8 - Directors and Officers).
+The following profiles outline the relevant education and experience of each member relating to the Audit Committee (Also see brief profiles of each member in section 7 "Directors and Officers").

 J. Richard Bird has been on the Board of the Fund or the Company since December 1987 and has been a member of the Audit Committee since that time.
 Mr. Bird was the Chair of the Audit Committee from March 24, 1988 until March 7, 2006.
-He has served as a trustee, director, senior officer, and audit committee member of several issuers listed in Canada and the U.S., and has had responsibility for the oversight of preparation of financial statements, disclosure controls, internal financial controls and certification of financial statements to the U.S. Sarbanes-Oxley 404 Standards
+He was named Canada's CFO of the Year for 2010.
+He has served as a trustee, director, senior officer, and audit committee member of several issuers listed in Canada and the U.S., and has had responsibility for the oversight of preparation of financial statements, disclosure controls, internal financial controls and certification of financial statements to the U.S. Sarbanes-Oxley 404 Standards.

 Karyn A. Brooks was appointed as a Director in March 2017.
 Ms. Brooks obtained her Chartered Accountant (Ontario) designation in 1978 and was elected a Fellow of the Chartered Professional Accounts of Ontario in 2009.
-She is a member of the boards and audit committees of Information Services Corporation and of Calgary Zoological Society, and has held a number of other audit committee seats and chaired other audit committees.
+She is a member of the boards and audit committees of Information Services Corporation and The Calgary Zoological Society, and chairs the Finance and Legal Committee of the Calgary Zoological Society.
+She has held a number of other audit committees.
 She has also served as a senior officer of other listed issuers, and has had responsibility for the oversight of preparation of financial statements, disclosure controls, internal financial controls and certification of financial statements to the U.S. Sarbanes-Oxley 404 Standards.
+Ms. Brooks was appointed Chair of the Audit Committee on May 12, 2020.

 Paul A. Charette is Chair of the Board of Directors.
 On October 7, 2011, Mr. Charette was appointed a member of the Audit Committee.
 Prior to September 2, 2011, Mr. Charette held non- independent director status as he had been the Chief Executive Officer of the Company until his retirement on September 2, 2008.
 In 2014, Mr. Charette resigned from the Audit Committee and was reappointed on May 9, 2015.
-With his 32 years of experience at the Company in a variety of senior management positions, including Chief Executive Officer, he has comprehensive understanding of accounting principles and financial analysis.
+With his 33 years of experience at the Company in a variety of senior management positions, including Chief Executive Officer, he has comprehensive understanding of accounting principles and financial analysis.

 D. Greg Doyle has been on the Board of the Fund or the Company since May 2003, and has been a member of the Audit Committee since that time.
-Following the Audit Committee meeting on March 7, 2006, Mr. Doyle was appointed Chair of the committee.
+Mr. Doyle has been the Chair of the Audit Committee from March 2006 to May 2020.
 As former Managing Partner of KPMG LLP's Winnipeg office and as former Senior Partner at KPMG Polska, Mr. Doyle has a breadth of experience relating to the application of accounting principles, financial statement disclosure and understanding internal controls and procedures.